A Short Introduction about Marcia

 Marcia Selsor began her career in ceramics with a BFA from Philadelphia College of Art 1970 studying under Bill Daley, Petras Vaskys, and Paula Winokur.
 She received an MFA at Southern Illinois University-Carbondale 1974 where she studied with Nick Vergette and worked on his commission, a fountain assembly named Osiris in the reflecting pool for the Federal Building in Memphis.
 This was the first 1% for Art project funded.

 She is a Professor Emerita at Montana State University -Billings where she taught Ceramics for 25 years.
 She also taught at University of Hawaii-Manoa and University of Texas-Brownsville.
+She was elected to the Board of NCECA as a Director-at-large in 1990; to the Board of Directors on the Potters Council in 2007 and 2015; and served as President of the Potters Council in 2008.
 Her studio is in Red Lodge , Montana.
 She enjoys experimenting with alternative firing processes, thrives on living in Montana and is especially inspired by the wild horses of the Pryor Mountains and other wildlife.
 She has been teaching online courses through Teachingart.com since 2016 and teaches several workshops a year focusing on Alternative Firing processes.

 Welcome to my Webpage